 My zero waste kit essentials

-- A stainless steel straw – I went without for a while, but found I actually really liked using a straw enough to purchase a few.
+A stainless steel straw: I went without for a while, but found I actually really liked using a straw enough to purchase a few.
 These are especially good as visual aids for refusing a straw – waiters/bartenders are much more likely to remember you don’t need a straw when you already have one!
 If you feel the need for a straw but are worried about the sharp metal edges, silicone straws are another good reusable option.

-Behind the KeepCup is my Ello water bottle.
-I’m really bad about remembering to drink water throughout the day, so I try to keep this one where I can see it at all times to remind me.
+An Ello water bottle: (sometimes) I’m really bad about remembering to drink water throughout the day, so I try to keep this one where I can see it at all times to remind me.
 Toss in some ginger/lemon/whatever herb is rattling around in the fridge to make the water a little more interesting.
-I think I picked it up at Target, but it’s cheaper on Amazon now.
+It’s heavy but I’ve grown attached to it.
+Free alternative: any cup or water bottle.